A SAGA OF ROCK, ROLL... AND RAINBOWS|

 Though he has covered a lot of ground through times of joy and tribulation, Jim has always sung a song as he walked softly along that winding pathway that has circled around the globe.
-Songs of love, hope and celebration of the art of living.
+Songs of love, hope, friendship, ecology and celebration of the art of living.
 He has been sharing those songs with whoever would listen.
-Those who have stopped for just a moment upon their hurried way to listen to Jim's music have been rewarded with sprinkles of magic upon themselves.
+Those who have stopped for just a moment upon their hurried way to listen to Jim's music have been rewarded with sprinkles of magic themselves.
 That is the effect of the music and the company of Jim Valley.
-He's a one of a kind rainbow wanderer.
+He's a one-of-a-kind rainbow wanderer.

 You can learn all you really need to know about Jim through his music.
 But for friends and well-wishers, here is his story.

-In his ninth grade year at Jane Addams Jr. High School Jim learned to play the piano by ear from some choir mates who had begun to compose their own songs.
+In his ninth grade year at Jane Addams Jr. High School, Jim learned to play the piano by ear from some choir mates who had begun to compose their own songs.
 He composed a simple Doo-Wop type song for one of these, Cassie Kenyon.
-The song was titled Cassandra and when his next door neighbor heard the song, it was decided Jim should form a band and make a record.
+The song was titled Cassandra.
+When his next door neighbor heard the song, it was decided Jim should form a band and make a record.
 The neighbor, Curt Pearson, knew a fellow, Greg Thompson, who had just received a set of drums for his birthday, and knew a friend who had an old acoustic guitar in his house.
-The guitar was his dad's; it lived in the attic missing at least one string and the guy, Dick Enders, didn't even know how to tune it!
+The guitar was his dad's; it lived in the attic, missing at least one string and the guy, Dick Enders, didn't even know how to tune it!
 Then another friend of Curt's, Fred Rucker, was actually a hot saxophone player.

-So the three "musicians" arrive at Jim's house a few weeks later to form a "Rock n Roll Band."
+So the three "musicians" arrive at Jim's house a few weeks later to form a "Rock n Roll Band," with Jim on piano.
 Soon thereafter Jim realized the "band" now called Vince Valley and his Chain Gang needed a real electric guiartist.
-In those days Jim had never seen a guitar in anyone's house, much less knowing someone who could actually play.
+In those days Jim had never seen an electric guitar in anyone's house, much less knowing someone who could actually play.
 So Jim, having a summer job in his dad's laundry, decided to buy an electric guitar and become the band's guitarist.

-Then in the spring of 1963, the band recorded an instrumental song called Granny's Pad, which became a huge Northwest hit, beng played by many of the area bands including a little known group in Bosie, Idaho called Paul Revere and the Raiders.
+Then in the spring of 1963, the band recorded an instrumental, written by Al Berry, called Granny's Pad, which became a huge Northwest hit on the Seafair/Bolo label.
+The song was covered by many of the area bands including a little known group in Boise, Idaho called Paul Revere and the Raiders.

-It was at one of these "Calvacade of Stars" that the Viceroys were asked to perform and also to back the other artists who didn't accompany themselves.
-On this show artists included the Beachboys, Little Stevie Wonder, Little Eva (Locomotion) April Stevens and Nino Temple, Ray Stevens (Ahab the Arab).
-Stevie Wonder was to have his own band so the Viceroys didn't rehearse his songs When the rehearsals began with the receding artists that morning at the Opera House, it was learned that Stevie Wonder had arrived with just his drummer.
-His manager looked at the Viceroys and decided he would find another Seattle band to do the job.
+It was at one of these "Calvacade of Stars" that the Viceroys were asked to perform, and also to back the other artists who didn't accompany themselves.
+On this particular show, the lineup of artists included the Beachboys, Little Stevie Wonder, Little Eva (Locomotion) April Stevens and Nino Temple, Ray Stevens (Ahab the Arab).
+Stevie Wonder was to have his own band, so the Viceroys didn't rehearse his songs.
+When the rehearsals began with the recording artists that morning at the Opera House, it was learned that Stevie Wonder had arrived with just his drummer.
+His manager took one look at the Viceroys... and decided he would find another Seattle band to do the job.

-Early in 1964 the Viceroys are booked at The Pypo Club in Seaside, Oregon where they are told they'll probably have a crowd of 800.
-That night 80 kids show up.
+Early in 1964, the Viceroys are booked at The Pypo Club in Seaside, Oregon where they are told they'll probably have a crowd of 800.
+But that night, only around 80 kids show up.
+What the heck?
 It turned out that ten miles away a new group was stealing the night...Paul Revere and the Raiders, wild and crazy, three cornered hats, HOT!!!

 Don & The Goodtimes

-The "Goodtimes" were signed by Dunhill records to be produced by Steve Barri and PF Sloan.
+The Goodtimes were signed by Dunhill records to be produced by Steve Barri and PF Sloan.
 The group appeared on "The Lloyd Thaxton Show" and "Hollywood A'GoGo" and played one night at the Whiskey AGoGo, where the house band was Frank Zappa and the Mothers of Invention.
 While they had made quite an impact on the Northwest dance scene, the Goodtimes seemed to be always just a step away from any national recognition.
-A year after joining Don & the Goodtimes, Jim was asked to be member of Paul Revere and the Raiders.
-It was a difficult decision but within the next few months Jim would trade his top hat for a three cornered hat and become Harpo!

 Paul Revere & The Raiders